msyamkumar/cs320-s23-projects/p1/README.md

 Write a function called `smart_count` that takes a list of numbers and returns their sum.
 It should also have the following features:
 1. ignore numbers greater than 10
 2. if there is a negative number, that number (and all that follow it, positive or negative, should be skipped)
+3. **Note**: if you try to use `sum` as the variable to keep track of the sum, notice how it turns green.
+Anything that turns green inside notebook file format is a Python keyword, meaning you shouldn't be using that as a variable.
+Can you think of a better variable name than `sum`?
+Learn this skill early so that you don't accidentally redefine the meaning of the keywords that already have a different meaning.

 Use `continue` to implement feature 1 and `break` to implement feature 2.